Tricks of the Trade

 Coaxial Connections

-I usually seal my outdoor PL259 connections with 5/8 inch ID, double-walled, polyolefin heatshrink tubing.
+Rescue TapeFor some unknown reason, amateur radio operators think coax connections must be sealed to prevent moisture intrusion.
+The truth is, if you properly install them sealing isn't necessary.
+Proper installation includes the use of double-walled, polyolefin heatshrink tubing (5/8 inch ID in this case).
 It isn't inexpensive (about $9 per foot), so not too many people use it.
-If you have a need to seal coax connections, here's an alternative; Rescue Tape®.
+But if you just have to feel warm and fuzzy, then use Rescue Tape®.
 It is self vulcanizing, and will seal out the weather like no other product, bar none!
-It is almost magical.
-The best part is, it's easy to remove when necessary.
+It is almost magical!
+The best part is, it is easy to remove when necessary.
 You can buy it directly, of at most Ace Hardware stores.

-One thing you don't want to use, although most amateurs do, and that's vinyl electrical tape.
+One thing you don't want to use, although most amateurs do, is vinyl electrical tape—no matter the brand, no matter the part number!
 Contrary to popular belief, it allows moisture to seep in, and even the really good grades tend to harden over time.
 Plus, there is always a residue left when you remove it.
 This is also true of coax seal, dum-dum, and just about every other tape product, except Rescue Tape®.

 ☜Return☜